It makes me extremely happy that you decided to plant coffee seeds! Before we start to plant them there is some good news and a little bad news.

 Chances are you live outside of the coffee growing belt.
 Coffee loves warmth (not heat) and hates cold weather.
 Here in Northern California I keep my plants outside from April to November, but during the winter months they have to come indoors.

 So let’s start.
 First you need a vital coffee seed.
 This is a tricky part.
 If you got seeds from us they are most likely vital.
 They are still in a protected layer called parchment to extend their vitality.

 Once you remove that protective layer, the chance of them germinating rapidly decreases.
 This is why regular green coffee will almost never germinate.

 Once you have your seeds, pre-soak them in a cup of water for 24 hours before planting.
-If any seeds float to the surface, those have to go.
-Those will never germinate.

 After 24 hours prepare a pot with any potting soil and make a hole 1 inch deep.
 Put the seed into the hole, cover it with soil and keep it in a warm place.
 Keep the soil moist.
 If you are very lucky you get the first signs of germination in 3-5 weeks, but if you don’t see anything after 3 months, the germination will most likely not happen.

 It is easy.
 A child can do this.
 Literally.

 For the best results, plant more seeds.
 In professional settings they plant 3 seeds per pot and they keep the first or strongest sprout and trim the others.
 I find this slightly barbaric and I like to plant my coffee seeds one per pot, but I plant multiple pots in order to increase my chances.

 In short — the joy and happiness of a newborn child!